-Block Guide
+Blocks Guide

-Let's discover the programming blocks!
+Let's discover programming blocks!

-Triggering Blocks
+Event Blocks

 The kit contains six event blocks: